je-suis-tm/web-scraping/README.md

 ###### Privacy

 Thanks to European Union, now we have <a href=https://ec.europa.eu/info/law/law-topic/data-protection_en>General Data Protection Regulation</a>.
 Apart from GDPR, California is about to roll out <a href=https://oag.ca.gov/privacy/ccpa>California Consumer Privacy Act</a>.
 This brings challenges to the thriving business of data broker.
 Ideally most of us build web scrapers to scrape open data source.
 If you are scraping résumé from LinkedIn or stalking someone on social media, and the person is fallen under the jurisdiction of European Court of Justice, then it will be tricky.
-Is it considered obtaining and processing personal data without someone’s consent?
+Is it considered obtaining and processing personal data without someone's consent?
 I can't tell.
 As a consumer, I fully support the regulation safeguarding my personal data.
-As a coder, I would’ve recused myself from building a web scrapper with potential violations.
+As a coder, I would've recused myself from building a web scrapper with potential violations.

 ###### API